KNT-AJ/SupplyXplorer/assets/README.md

 # Assets Folder

-This folder contains static assets for the SupplyXplorer application.
+This folder contains static assets for the PartXplorer application.

 ## Logo
 - **KNT Logo**: `KNT-logo-web.png` - The KNT logo displayed in the top right corner